StudiesAndMe/s-me-scripts/README.md

 # s-me-scripts

-This package tried to consolidate our scripts folder and exposes a series of commands.
+This package tries to consolidate our scripts folder and exposes a series of commands.

 ### General todos
 - [ ] add help command